KatriaDopex/Cute-Panel/README.md

 ## Features

-- **TypeScript Backend**
+- **Modern TypeScript Backend**
-  Built with modern async patterns, type safety, and full access to the npm ecosystem.
+  Built with async-first patterns, strong typing, and full access to the npm ecosystem.
+Clean, predictable, and production-ready.

-- **LLM Integration**
+- **LLM-Powered Messaging**
-  Utilizes Claude API to handle message generation, with support for context tracking and prompt customization.
+  Integrates Claude for generating posts, replies, and threads — with support for memory-like context handling and custom prompt logic.

-- **Secure Key Management**
+- **Encrypted Key Handling**
-  - All sensitive information is stored via environment variables
+  - Secrets are loaded via environment variables
-  - Private keys are never exposed in the codebase
+  - Private keys are never written to disk or exposed
-  - Basic encryption and access control included
+  - Lightweight encryption and scoped runtime access

-- **Event-Driven Workflow**
+- **Reactive, Event-Based Flow**
-  - Polls for new Twitter events on an interval
+  - Monitors Twitter activity at regular intervals
-  - Processes each item through a decision engine
+  - Routes events through a decision engine with memory
-  - Implements retries, backoff strategies, and rate-limit handling
+  - Handles retries, backoff, and rate limits gracefully

-- **Safety & Moderation**
+- **Built-in Safety & Moderation**
-  - Prompt filters and response checks to avoid inappropriate output
+  - Filters for prompt safety and language boundaries
-  - Basic anti-spam logic
+  - Spam-avoidance logic for reply control
-  - Activity logging for transparency and debugging
+  - Logs actions for traceability and debugging

 ---